TitanITLabs/GPU-Hang-Diagnosis-Lab/README.md

 Stable performance before crash time threshold

 Rolling back the driver using DDU and installing a previous stable version resolved the issue, with successful extended gameplay afterward.
-This reinforced the root cause: GPU driver instability likely introduced in a newer version incompatible with the hardware. this is what i have
+This reinforced the root cause: GPU driver instability likely introduced in a newer version incompatible with the hardware.